 Who Is Affected?

 Approximately 20 out of 100,000 individuals in the U.S. have been diagnosed with Myasthenia Gravis.
 However, Myasthenia Gravis is considered under-diagnosed and the prevalence is thought to be much higher.
-Webmd says that “Anyone can develop Myasthenia Gravis, but those most likely to do so are women between age 20 and 40 or men between age 50 and 70.”
+Webmd mentions that “Anyone can develop Myasthenia Gravis, but those most likely to do so are women between age 20 and 40 or men between age 50 and 70.”
 There are always exceptions, such as myself, who was diagnosed at 16.

 What does Myasthenia Gravis Mean?

 Myasthenia Gravis, coming from Latin and Greek origin, means ‘grave muscle weakness’.
 Myasthenia Gravis is known to get worse during periods of stress and/or heavy activity and get better after periods of rest.
 Although having Myasthenia Gravis may seem like the end of the world, it’s not.
 There are many ways to live healthy and symptom-free.
 Throughout this site, you will come across many articles to help you understand how to do that.